dekuwin24/CUNY-EHOS/README.md

    Navigate to the actual Angular project: `cd lab-platorm`.
 Then we can start our development server provided by Angular:
    `ng serve`.

    This will load the client code on your default browser.
-Now when you alter the content, the changes will reflect on the page, as it normally would in any Angular project
+Now when you alter the content, the changes will reflect on the page, as it normally would in any Angular project.
+And that should be it!